North Island College and its students have achieved transformational change and growth since it was established in 1975.

 In October, NIC celebrated the adoption of the Okanagan Charter: An International Charter for Health Promoting Universities and Colleges.
 The signing of the charter signifies NIC’s commitment to supporting the mental health and well-being of its students.
 The recognition took place on the first day of NIC’s Mental Health Week, with a series of events and initiatives to support students’ mental health and well-being.

 NIC students will benefit from more than $1.4 million in donations, thanks to three record-setting gifts to the NIC Foundation.
 The Mailman Family Foundation’s $1 million dollar gift marks the largest donation in NIC Foundation history.
 A $285,000 legacy gift from Dr. Allan Duncan Pritchard marked the largest legacy gift and $125,000 from Chan Nowasad Boates was the largest corporate cash gift in NIC Foundation history.
-To further support students, the NIC Foundation launched its COVID-19 Student Hope Campaign to help reduce the financial barriers created by the pandemic.

 2020 was a busy year for NIC research.
 NIC biology students worked with Project Watershed to collect samples for fish foraging research.
 NIC’s Centre for Applied Research, Technology and Innovation (CARTI) was featured in a Maclean’s Magazine article which showcased the importance of connections between colleges and the communities they serve.
 The article featured the kelp research CARTI is doing with the Kwiakah First Nation.
 CARTI also took part in two seaweed research projects; one on seaweed processing and one on using seaweed as cattle feed.